LuigiWeber03/CSII/README.md

 # CSII
-Repository made for the Introduction to Computer Science II course, in Bioinformatic at Sapienza University
+Repository made by Luigi Maria Weber for the Introduction to Computer Science II course, in Bioinformatic at Sapienza University